robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 > Don’t subclass.
 — me, here, now

-^ Subclassing is _unnecessary_.
+^ Subclassing is brittle, risky, and _unnecessary_.
 Composition lets us have our cake and eat it too: we can reuse interfaces and implementations at our discretion without automatically coupling tightly.

 ^ It’s still possible for us to write tightly coupled code _without_ subclassing, of course, but it’s less automatic, and decoupling is easier.